Peripheral Artery Disease (PAD)

 The highly skilled surgeons at the Jefferson Vascular Center can perform minimally invasive procedures known as endovascular revascularization to treat this disease.

 A decade ago, lower extremity PAD was mainly treated by long, open bypass surgery to restore blood flow.
-More recently, thanks to the introduction and improvement of surgical devices such as specialized catheters, angioplasty balloons, and stents, lower extremity PAD symtpoms can be relieved through a procedure called endovascular revascularization via a small incision in the groin.
+More recently, thanks to the introduction and improvement of surgical devices such as specialized catheters, angioplasty balloons, and stents, lower extremity PAD symptoms can be relieved through a procedure called endovascular revascularization via a small incision in the groin.

 If left untreated, lower extremity PAD may lead to amputation.
 In addition, patients who have PAD are at higher risk of heart attack and stroke.
-If you are experience any of the following symptoms of PAD, you should see your doctor as soon as possible:
+If you are experiencing any of the following symptoms of PAD, you should see your doctor as soon as possible:

 - pain or cramps in your legs while walking,